 What to know about the U.N. vote on whether to admit Palestinians as full members

 The U.N.
-Security Council is set to vote Thursday on the Palestinian Authority's bid to join the United Nations as a full member.
-But the United States opposes and has signaled it will veto the move.
+Security Council failed to pass a vote on the Palestinian Authority's bid to join the United Nations as a full member with a final vote of 12 to 1 with an additional member abstaining.

+The United States, one of the Security Council's five permanent members, tanked the bid with its veto, unsurprisingly.
+Officials indicated that the proposal didn't have U.S. support before the vote took place this evening.

 For almost 12 years, Palestinians have participated in U.N. sessions as a nonmember observer state.
 That status also granted Palestinians the ability to join other international organizations — like the International Court of Justice, where an ongoing case has alleged that Israel is committing genocide in its war on Hamas, a charge Israel has denied.